 There are also a number of informative publications available online that explain certain topics in detail.
 These publications can help guide you through some of the more complicated official processes that you'll inevitably encounter as a driver or a vehicle owner.

-Here is a selection of what the most common forms and publications are and where you can find them online.
+Here is a selection of the most common forms and publications and where you can find them online.

 Unfortunately, the driver's license application form itself isn't available online, but information is provided here to help you fill it out when you appear in person.
 You can, however, find other forms and information booklets here related to applying for an Illinois driver's license, a commercial driver's license (CDL), or an ID card, including:

 - Applying for an Illinois Drivers License or ID Card.